 What is comprehensive insurance?

-Comprehensive insurance, also sometimes referred to as “comprehensive coverage,” doesn’t cover your typical auto accident.
+Comprehensive insurance, also sometimes referred to as “comprehensive coverage,” does not cover your typical auto accident.
 Instead, it covers just about everything else that damages your vehicle.

 Comprehensive coverage helps repair or replace your car if a covered event or peril occurs.
-The types of perils covered by each insurance company vary, so you’ll want to read the fine print, but they’re all very similar.
+The types of perils covered by each insurance company vary, so you will want to read the fine print.
 This is because comprehensive auto insurance is generally seen as a type of supplemental auto insurance— meaning it fills the gaps left behind by liability and collision.

-When shopping for car insurance, most people don’t think about their car being damaged by anything except another car.
+When shopping for car insurance, most people do not think about their car being damaged by anything except another car.
 However, many claims are caused because your vehicle was damaged by something out of your control.

 What does comprehensive insurance cover?